judexzhu/knowledgebase/Dell-C6320-server.md

 ***
 ### BIOS configuration

+0. If you want to use hardware RAID0/1 on your C6320 to boot from, set that up first.
+ * Press F2 during boot to enter BIOS menu
+ * Choose 'Device Settings' from the main BIOS menu
+ * Choose the RAID card to configure (usually the only one listed)
+ * Choose the RAID card from the next menu (usually LSI SAS2 MPT or PERC7)
+ * Choose 'Controller Management'
+ * Choose 'Create configuration'
+ * Select your RAID level (usually RAID1 for system disks)
+ * Choose 'Select Physical disks' and choose the drives to include
+ * Select 'Apply changes' and confirm when prompted
+ * Press ESC to exit to the main menu, saving settings when prompted
+ * Continue with BIOS settings as below

 1. Power on and press F2 to enter BIOS, note the firmware revisions during boot
 2. Select 'System BIOS' from main menu
 3. Select system defaults